EvanLosh/template-full-stack/README.md

-# Full-stack project template
+# Full-stack web application template using React and Flask

-This template includes a working Flask server and databse with ORM.
-To use it, clone this repository, then copy the template into your new project directory
+This template includes a Flask server and databse with ORM and RESTful API.
+Users are authenticated at endpoints using password encryption stored as JWT in the client.

+To use the template, clone this repository, then copy the template into your new project directory

 ```
     cp -r /template-full-stack/* /new-project/